 Business owners can choose between the ‘Teams’ and ‘Enterprise’ plans.

-‘Teams’ plan will mostly suit small groups and companies considering its benefits.
+‘Teams’ plan will mostly suit small groups and companies considering their benefits.
 It covers five users for just $5/month, and you can add more users for $2/user/month.

 And finally, the ‘Enterprise’ plan that avails multi-factor authentication costs $3/user per month and is perfect for large enterprises.

-Bitwarden doesn’t site anything regarding their refund policy.
+Bitwarden doesn’t share any information regarding their refund policy.
 But for payments, it accepts both – PayPal and credit cards.